 Animal Bites

-There is an estimated 4.7 dog bites in the U.S. each year.
-Approximately two-thirds of bites occurred on or near the victim's property and most victims knew the dog.
-50% of dog attacks involved children less than 12 years of age.
+There is an estimated 4.5 million dog bites in the U.S. each year.
 Any breed of dog can bite.
 Responsible ownership, public education and enforcement of existing laws are the most effective ways of reducing dog bites.

 Responsible Ownership